ffmaer/quicksort-python/README.md

 ## Implementing Sorting Algorithms in Python

 ### QuickSort
-- We randomize the array before sorting to avoid worst case performance.
+- We randomize the array before sorting to avoid worst-case performance.
 - We always choose the first element in the partition to be the pivot.

 ### MergeSort